zowe/docs-site/docs/extend/extend-apiml/authentication-for-apiml-services.md

 When providing credentials in any form together with a client certificate on the same login request, the credentials take precedence and the client certificate is ignored.

-Authentication against any endpoint is performed in following way:
+Authentication against any endpoint is performed in the following way:

 * The client calls the service endpoint through API ML Gateway with the client certificate.
-* The client certificate and private key are checked as a valid TLS client certificate against the Gateway's trusted CAs.
+* The client certificate and private key are checked as a valid TLS client certificate against the trusted CAs of the Gateway.
 * The public part of the provided client certificate is checked against SAF.
 SAF subsequently returns a user ID that owns this certificate.
 ZSS provides this API for API ML.
 * The Gateway performs the login of the mapped user and provides valid authentication to the southbound service.

-Authentication via the login endpoint is performed in following way:
+Authentication via the login endpoint is performed in the following way:

 * The client calls the API ML Gateway login endpoint with the client certificate.
-* The client certificate and private key are checked as a valid TLS client certificate against the Gateway's trusted CAs.
+* The client certificate and private key are checked as a valid TLS client certificate against the trusted CAs of the Gateway.
 * The public part of the provided client certificate is checked against SAF.
 SAF subsequently returns a user ID that owns this certificate.
 ZSS provides this API for API ML.
 * The Gateway performs the login of the mapped user and returns a valid JWT token.